samueldavidwinter/Processing-Streamed-Data-With-Pandas/Design Choices and Notebook Overview_README.md

-# Streamed Pandas Processing Read mE
+# Streamed Pandas Processing Read me
 To make best, efficient use of the notebook to produce output, I suggest pressing the run all cells button (two arrows next to the code drop down) then navigating to cell 11, and calling the consume function with your choosen minute/second window